cf2013/weacceptbitcoin/README.md

 - Verified customer reviews
-    -Review and rate a verified store directly.
+    -Review and rate a verified store directly. rate and write your review, send exact number of sats.
     -As people consume and pay in a verified store transactions are monitored for rating and comments.
+    -sign your review with LN.
+    -sign your review with Nostr.

 ## Tech Stack